Apochilles/Portfolio-T1A3/Markdown files/Read-me.md

 published portfolio website: https://modest-bose-9e8e7a.netlify.com

 ##  Description of my portfolio website:
-My portfolio website is an online hub that shows off my personality and professional achievements thus far.
+My portfolio website is an online hub that shows off my personality and professional achievements.

 ## Purpose
 My portfolio website was created to give me a strong internet presence as a developer.
-In this age of social media it is incredibly important to keep up your online so to have a hub containin your work and personality is extremely important.
+In this age of social media it is incredibly important to keep up your online presence so to have a hub containing your work and personality is extremely important.
  ### Functionality / features
  My website operates on a clean and simple display.
-I have a social media navbar and a footer that is repeated throughout my webpage for consistant ...
-I also have short and stabby paragraphs that and links to my other work up to this point.
+I have a social media navbar and a footer that is repeated throughout my webpage for consistency.
+I also keep the paragraphs short and to the point.
  ###  Sitemap
 ![alt text](Sitemap.png "Title")
  ### Screenshots